 In your practice and in your playing.
 The more you pick up your bass and practice deliberately, the better you will get.
 Furthermore, strive for consistency and accuracy in your playing by getting a tiny bit better each practice session.
 This might mean playing faster or making fewer mistakes.
 Use a practice journal or notebook to log your progress.
 This will provide momentum, motivation and give you a place to write all your ideas down.

 Related lesson: 11 Principles Of Music Practice

 Be honest with yourself and be on the lookout for any mistakes or shortcomings in your playing.
-Every time we learn something, myelin is laid down in our brains and neural pathways strengthen.
+Every time we learn something, myelin is laid down in our brains and neural pathways strengthen to lock skills in.
 This works for us and against us depending on what we allow ourselves to learn.

 A lot of people just rehash what they can already do.
 This leads to ruts, stagnation and a lack of improvement.
 By all means, sharpen your sword and keep what you know fresh in your mind.
 Make sure that once you have cracked something that you move on to the next thing on your list (make a list of all the things you dream of being able to play or learn).

 35. Make A Playlist Of Your Favourite Songs